thomaslorentsen/adyen-card-tester/README.md

 [![Build Status](https://travis-ci.org/thomaslorentsen/adyen-card-tester.svg?branch=master)](https://travis-ci.org/thomaslorentsen/adyen-card-tester)
 # Adyen Client Slide Encryption Tester
-This Docker container allows you to generate the client side encrypted payload for Adyen.
+This Docker container allows you to generate the client side encrypted payload for Adyen using a simple web interface.

+With the generated payload, you can use it to authorise a payment through the Adyen API.

+You can enter alternative test cards using the [Adyen Test Cards](https://docs.adyen.com/developers/payments/test-cards/test-card-numbers).
 # Installing
 Pull the image from Docker with:
 ```bash